nebulab/deprecations_detector/README.md

 ## License

-DeprecationsCollector is copyright © 2023 [Nebulab](http://nebulab.it/).
+DeprecationsDetector is copyright © 2023 [Nebulab](http://nebulab.it/).
 It is free software, and may be redistributed under the terms specified in the [license](LICENSE.txt).
 Inspired by ReverseCoverage

 ## About

 ![Nebulab](http://nebulab.it/assets/images/public/logo.svg)

-DeprecationsCollector is funded and maintained by the [Nebulab](http://nebulab.it/) team.
+DeprecationsDetector is funded and maintained by the [Nebulab](http://nebulab.it/) team.

 We firmly believe in the power of open-source.
 [Contact us](http://nebulab.it/contact-us/) if you like our work and you need help with your project design or development.